 Step 11: Draw the shoe on the boy’s other foot the same way.
 Follow the path of the foot as you draw the shape of the shoe around it.
 At the top, add a few short lines for the design and laces and at the bottom a couple more curved lines for the sole.

 Step 12: Add a few extra details throughout the boy’s uniform.
-Draw three small circles along the middle edge of the coat for buttons.
+Draw two small circles along the middle edge of the coat for buttons.
 On the outer edges each of the coat’s cuffs, draw two more small circles for more buttons.
 Add a line below each sleeve for a bit of the shirt’s cuff.
 Inside the pants, draw a series of lines of different sizes for pleats and folds on the fabric.

 Step 13: Using a pen or marker, go over the final lines to make your manga boy in a school uniform drawing permanent.
 Ink slowly and carefully to avoid accidents.
 Don’t ink the sections of the body that are behind the clothes.
 After the ink dries, get rid of every pencil mark with an eraser.